 The Issuer takes various actions to address risks that arise in its businesses, including entering into hedging transactions to address the market risks relating to its limited market making and proprietary trading activities, prescribing limits on the amount and type of credit risk per counterparty that the Issuer may incur in its margin lending activities and prescribing acceptance and monitoring procedures relating to legal and regulatory risks that could arise in connection with its relationships with independent asset managers.
 Some of these and the other methods of managing risks that the Issuer employs are based upon its use of observed historical market behaviour.
 The Issuer applies statistical and other methods to these observations to arrive at quantifications of its risk exposures.
 The Issuer's policies and procedures to identify, monitor and manage risks may not be effective in mitigating its risk exposure in all economic market environments or against all types of risk, including risks which it fails to identify or anticipate.
 These methods may not be effective in predicting future risk exposures, which could be significantly greater than historical measures indicate.
 This is particularly true during times of extreme market conditions when, for instance, historically observed patterns of correlation and volatility of asset values break down, market-wide liquidity constraints materialise and counterparty risk increases to dramatic levels.
 Other risk management methods depend upon the evaluation of information regarding markets, customers or other matters, that is publicly available or otherwise accessible.
 This information may not in all cases be accurate, upto-date or properly evaluated.

-For information on the Issuer's risk management, see the chapters "Comment on Risk Management" and "Comment on Capital Management" of the Financial Statements in the Issuer Consolidated Annual Report 2021 incorporated herein by reference.
+For further information on the Issuer's risk management, see the Issuer's Consolidated Annual Report 2021 (defined below).

 The Issuer is exposed to third-party credit risk, and financial or other problems experienced by third parties.